cathy-h-04/CelebritiesAndPersonalities/DESIGN.md

 Ordering by descending points and limiting to 10 will give us the top 10 celebrities matched.

 —----------------
-# Fetching information for user in users database given their id
+---------Fetching information for user in users database given their id

 rows = db.execute("SELECT * FROM users WHERE id = ?", (session["user_id"],)).fetchall()

-#  Deleting previous results for user
+---------Deleting previous results for user

 if len(rows) != 0:
       db.execute("DELETE FROM points WHERE user_id = ?", (session["user_id"],))